‘Days Of Our Lives’ Spoilers: Eric Proposes To Jennifer, Chad & Abigail Reach A Turning Point

 Meanwhile, Gabi will confess her shocking baby daddy scheme to Kate Roberts (Lauren Koslow).
 Kate also wants to take down Stefan, and it seems that she and Gabi could team up to do just that.
 However, it will likely hurt her to cause Chad any pain, as she loves him like her own son.

-Elsewhere in Salem, Days of our Lives fans will watch as Steve Johnson (Stephen Nichols) and Kayla Brady (Mary Beth Evans) celebrate his quick recovery and release from the hospital after the surgery that gave him his eyesight back.
+Elsewhere in Salem, Days of Our Lives fans will watch as Steve Johnson (Stephen Nichols) and Kayla Brady (Mary Beth Evans) celebrate his quick recovery and release from the hospital after the surgery that gave him his eyesight back.